General Terms & Conditions

 • All backup media use full disk encryption.

-• All computers and devices regularly updated and security-patched.
+• All computers and devices are regularly updated and security-patched.

 • All passwords generated by and stored in an industry-leading password manager.